melaniehoff/Peer-to-Peer-Folder-Poetry/sfpc-fall-2019.md

 - `nvm use --lts`
 - `npm install -g dat`

 **2. 🌳Prompt: Folder Poem as Home**
 _What would your utopic, liberatory living environment look like?_

 Gently explore your imagination and think about the following prompt.
-Write, diagram, or draw out your thoughts.
+Write sentences or lists, draw diagrams, or sketch with any materials at hand your response to these guiding questions.

 - **Imagine a kind of housing or space that could hold all your friends, chosen family, and maybe your biological family too.**
 - **This home does not have to be realistic or even physically probable.**